 Copyright: <a href='https://www.123rf.com/profile_stockbroker'>stockbroker / 123RF Stock Photo</a>

-PARENTS / GUARDIANS / CARERS!
+PARENTS / GRANDPARENTS / GUARDIANS / CARERS!

 It's time to start working on any questions you may have for your child(ren)'s Teacher.

 My Post, 'Meeting the Teacher' gives you some ideas and suggestions to help you plan your questions.
 It's good

 Be sure your children know you are

 interested and want to hear all about their day in school,

 the Good, the Bad, and the Ugly!